Business Reopening Plan

 This business resumption plan for retail stores can help retail chain operators put measures in place to ensure the safe reopening of their stores.
-Use this customizable template to help managers inspect store facilities, take photo evidences of completed actions, and assign tasks to store personnel.
+Use this customizable business resumption plan template to help managers inspect store facilities, take photo evidence of completed actions, and assign tasks to store personnel.

 A lot of businesses like gym, pubs, restaurants, retailers are now preparing to open again, and the process of reopening can be stressful.
 This workplace reopening checklist should help guide them through the first few step, plus they can customize it to add things that are relevant to their industry to meet specific legislative requirements in their respective countries.

 This checklist can be used by facility managers to perform facilities readiness assessments for reopening after a lockdown.
 It can help ensure that the facilities system are functional and policies are up-to-date with the latest COVID-19 guidelines to ensure the safe return of employees and customers.

 Once lockdowns are lifted, businesses can resume, however, social distancing may still be needed or required by the state.
 This social distancing plan template can help employers in implementing social distancing measures in workplaces as a risk management strategy to minimize the possibility of outbreak resurgence.

 This return to work form can be used by an employee coming from prolonged absence (e.g. due to injury or sickness) to list days of absence and its cause.
 It can be used by supervisors to plan with workers who were cleared of the COVID-19 infection how they can be reintegrated back into the workforce as safely as possible.

 This return to work risk assessment form can be used to list and assess the identified safety implications associated with the return to work process of employees.
 The risk assessment process should consider the impact of the workplace and current events on the employees' ability to work and if there are existing controls to help mitigate the risk to the employees.